-My hope is if we join together in support, one day we will be able to say that we live in a nation and hopefully a world where we are all treated with the love, dignity, and respect we deserve.
 In the words of Dr. Martin Luther King Jr, “Our goal is to create a beloved community and this will require a qualitative change in our souls as well as a quantitative change in our lives.”
 So let us all work together hand in hand and make it so.

 We invite you to join us and support our LGBTQ youth empowerment initiatives.
 Together we can change lives.